Ph. D. University of Minnesota

 Aquatic ecology; community ecology; trait-based ecology; phytoplankton ecology, physiology and evolution; microbial ecology, global change and harmful algal blooms

-I am interested in how the interplay of biotic and abiotic factors structures phytoplankton communities in both freshwater and marine environments.
-Currently our lab focuses on the following questions:
+I am interested in how the interplay of biotic and abiotic factors structures phytoplankton and other microbial communities.
+Here are some of the current and recent research directions:

 - Effects of Temporal and Spatial Heterogeneity on Phytoplankton Communities